nesanders/cawastemap/README.md

 This site was built using Pelican, a static site generator, and is hosted from this repository using GitHub Pages.

 To run the site locally, clone the repository, create a python virtual environment with the `pip_requirements.txt`, activate that environment, and run `make devserver`.
 You can then view the site locally at [http://127.0.0.1:8000](http://127.0.0.1:8000).

+## Syncing data

+This site hosts maps which are dependent on geojson files developed by Glue Solutions.
+The `bash` script `sync_map_files.sh` can be used to pull the latest versions of these from the Glue Solutions repository.